 A few stretches can prevent you from having a really painful run!
 If you are unsure about doing stretches properly there are plenty of apps available that can give you ideas for warm up exercises and show you how to do them.

-Signing up to a 10K event, whether it’s a local fun run or a bigger charity event, will give you a goal and help keep you motivated!
+Signing up for a 10K event, whether it’s a local fun run or a bigger charity event, will give you a goal and help keep you motivated!

 Fitness trackers and apps are fantastic tools for training, helping you monitor everything from your heart rate to your running speed and more.
 You can get a really good insight into how you are pacing yourself and performing.